-We have a website that we use to post our latest tritium measurements to keep our neighbors informed about the low levels of tritium produced at Fermilab and the low levels of tritium that can be found in surface waters on the Fermilab site.
+We have a website that we use to post our latest tritium measurements to keep our neighbors informed about the low levels of tritium produced at Fermilab and the very low levels of tritium that can be found in surface waters on the Fermilab site.

-What would be constructed at Fermilab?
+What will be constructed at Fermilab?

-When would construction at Fermilab begin?
+When will construction at Fermilab begin?

-Would construction at Fermilab affect neighbors?
+Will construction at Fermilab affect neighbors?

-Some parts of the construction could affect neighbors living close to the construction site.
-There would be construction noise, and residents living very close to the construction site might notice vibration associated with the blasting that is necessary for the construction of the approximately 200-foot-deep shaft and underground hall near Kirk Road and Giese Road.
+Some parts of the construction at Fermilab could affect neighbors living close to the construction site.
+There will be construction noise, and residents living very close to the construction site might notice vibration associated with the blasting that is necessary for the construction of the approximately 200-foot-deep shaft and underground hall near Kirk Road and Giese Road.
 The construction of the shaft will require blasting several times per day for about 14 months.
 Fermilab will work with contractors to minimize the impact on its neighbors.
 Since the blasting could lead to noticeable vibration levels in nearby houses, Fermilab plans to offer pre-construction surveys of nearby homes and will consider installing noise and vibration monitors in the residential area across the construction site.

-Would operation of the facility at Fermilab affect neighbors?
+Will operation of the facility at Fermilab affect neighbors?

-What would be constructed at Sanford Lab?
+What will be constructed at Sanford Lab?

-Would construction at Sanford Lab affect neighbors?
+Will construction at Sanford Lab affect neighbors?

-Would operation of the experiment at Sanford Lab affect neighbors?
+Will operation of the experiment at Sanford Lab affect neighbors?

 Where can I find out more about the environmental assessment of the LBNF/DUNE project?

-With the help of a number of technical experts, including independent consultants, the Department of Energy (DOE) has prepared an Environmental Assessment document for the LBNF/DUNE project, including the investigation of potential impacts to human health and the environment.
+With the help of a number of technical experts, including independent consultants, the Department of Energy (DOE) prepared an Environmental Assessment document for the LBNF/DUNE project, including the investigation of potential impacts to human health and the environment.
 The DOE initiated the environmental assessment in May 2013 and released the draft environmental assessment in June 2015 for public comment.
 Public meetings were held in Illinois and in South Dakota.
 In October 2015, the DOE issued the final environmental assessment and determined that the LBNF/DUNE project will have no significant impact.
 The Finding of No Significant Impact (FONSI) document is available.

-How will you keep the public informed?
+How do you keep the public informed?